 The Department of Environmental Studies and the Elon University Center for Environmental Studies are housed in the Powell House, which has computers with the latest geographic information systems (GIS) software.
 An additional GIS computer lab and teaching laboratories are located in the state-of-the-art McMichael Science Center, where students have access to a full range of the latest technologies, scientific instruments and facilities.
 The Elon Center for Public Opinion Polling located in Gray Pavilion provides students with the opportunity to participate in the development and implementation of county and state telephone polls on environmental issues.
 Students interested in sustainable food production can pursue courses that utilize the Elon Greenhouse and the Elon Community Garden.
 The studios of the Art Department represent another resource for Environmental Studies majors interested in exploring new dimensions in environmental expression and communication.

 At Elon, environmental studies majors learn from and work alongside dynamic faculty with expertise in a variety of disciplines.
 Faculty members from 14 departments support the environmental studies curriculum.
-Among the faculty are a political science professor who edited a book about global warming; an economics professor who is studying the economic impacts of watershed protection on the regional economy; a philosophy professor who has written two books about environmental ethics; an environmental studies professor who publishes extensively in the area of wildlife ecology and conservation; a geography professor who uses GIS to address regional water resource management issues; an art professor whose scholarly pursuits include exploring the interaction of science and aesthetics in environmental art; and a communications professor who has recently received grant funding to study public response to marketplace advocacy and its effects on environmental attitudes.
+Among the faculty are a political science professor who edited a book about global warming; a philosophy professor who has written two books about environmental ethics; an environmental studies professor who publishes extensively in the area of wildlife ecology and conservation; a geography professor who uses GIS to address regional water resource management issues; an agroecologist who studies sustainable food production practices; a green design architect who, along with students, designs and constructs sustainable buildings including a design studio at Loy Farm; and an art professor whose scholarly pursuits include exploring the interaction of science and aesthetics in environmental art.

 Faculty members blend professional experience, academic training, creativity and a passion for teaching.
 They will help you identify your goals and help you achieve them.
 That attention extends beyond graduation; professors have built strong contacts with industries, non-profit organizations, government agencies, and academic institutions, and they use those contacts to help students find postgraduate positions in their areas of interest.